webDva/jekyll-now/_posts/2018-11-15-i-implemented-server-side-collision-detection.md

 ![One Punch Man](/assets/images/opm_tomorrow.jpg "One Punch Man.")

 Meaning, I will address such issues in the future.
 I've got an Initial Product Release that I want to happen as soon as possible.
-It's nearly a fortnight and I haven't released this multiplayer game I'm making to the beloved players yet.
+It's been nearly a fortnight since I started up this multiplayer game and I haven't released it to the beloved players yet.
 I would like to have a minimum viable working version released before Thanksgiving, but some time around Christmas might be a more likely release date as this is my first multiplayer game and it has lots of complexities involved with making it and releasing it.